 Rubraca is indicated:

-for the treatment of adult patients with deleterious BRCA mutation (germline and/or somatic)-associated epithelial ovarian, fallopian tube, or primary peritoneal cancer who have been treated with two or more chemotherapies.
-Select patients for therapy based on an FDA-approved companion diagnostic for Rubraca
+for the treatment of adult patients with a deleterious BRCA mutation (germline and/or somatic)-associated epithelial ovarian, fallopian tube, or primary peritoneal cancer who have been treated with two or more chemotherapies.
+Select patients for therapy based on an FDA-approved companion diagnostic for Rubraca.

 SELECT IMPORTANT SAFETY INFORMATION

-Myelodysplastic Syndrome (MDS)/Acute Myeloid Leukemia (AML) occur uncommonly in patients treated with Rubraca, and are potentially fatal adverse reactions.
-In approximately 1100 treated patients, MDS/AML occurred in 12 patients (1.1%), including those in long term follow-up.
-Of these, 5 occurred during treatment or during the 28 day safety follow-up (0.5%).
-The duration of Rubraca treatment prior to the diagnosis of MDS/AML ranged from 1 month to approximately 28 months.
+Myelodysplastic Syndrome (MDS)/Acute Myeloid Leukemia (AML) have occurred in patients treated with Rubraca, and are potentially fatal adverse reactions.
+In 1146 treated patients, MDS/AML occurred in 20 patients (1.7%), including those in long term follow-up.
+Of these, 8 occurred during treatment or during the 28 day safety follow-up (0.7%).
+The duration of Rubraca treatment prior to the diagnosis of MDS/AML ranged from 1 month to approximately 53 months.
 The cases were typical of secondary MDS/cancer therapy-related AML; in all cases, patients had received previous platinum-containing regimens and/or other DNA damaging agents.

 Based on its mechanism of action and findings from animal studies, Rubraca can cause fetal harm when administered to a pregnant woman.
 Apprise pregnant women of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment and for 6 months following the last dose of Rubraca.